open-wc/open-wc/packages/es-dev-server/README.md

 A response transformer is a function which receives the original response and returns an optionally modified response.
 This transformation happens before any other built-in transformations such as node resolve, babel or compatibility.
 You can register multiple transformers, they are called in order.

-The funtions can be sync or async, the full signature:
+The functions can be sync or async, see the full signature below:

 ```typescript
 ({ url: string, status: number, contentType: string, body: string }) => Promise<{ body?: string, contentType?: string } | null>